- 1 Chinese Language Fact No. 1 – MANDARIN HAS NO ALPHABET

 Not only is Mandarin the fasting growing language in the world, but it has also seen the most growth in people learning it as a second language.

-Chinese is quickly becoming the language of business and tourism and business professionals see the future including a lot more Mandarin characters.
+Chinese is quickly becoming the language of business and tourism, and business professionals see the future, including more Mandarin characters.
+By learning the Chinese language in China, you could add more professional value to your resume and gain more inspirational and innovative thoughts.

-Chinese verbs are not modified for tense like they are for the English language, as well as many others.
+Comparing with most European languages, the Chinese language owns a relatively simpler grammar system.
+Therefore, it is not difficult to master Chinese grammar.
+Chinese verbs are not modified for tense like they are for the English language and many others.

 When it comes to nouns, unlike English, in which plural nouns are marked with an -s, Chinese nouns have the same form no matter if they are singular or plural.

-Mandarin Chinese is a tonal language.
-The same syllable can be pronounced with different tones.
+When learning and speaking Mandarin Chinese, you can easily notice that it is a tonal language.
+The same syllable can be pronounced in different tones.
 There are four main tones and one neutral tone.

 The first tone is high and level.
 To pronounce the first tone correctly, try to stay mostly monotone when saying the whole syllable.